AdrianSchlegel/Pyextract/README.md

 ### 1. Images in a Folder:
 The user places multiple images in a specified folder (path_to_directory).
 These images are the ones from which they want to extract text.

-### 2. Run Pyxtract:
+### 2. Run Pyextract:
-Pyxtract is executed with use_clipboard_for_input set to False.
+Pyextract is executed with use_clipboard_for_input set to False.

 ### 3. Batch Processing:
-Pyxtract goes through each image in the specified folder, using Tesseract OCR to extract text from each one.
+Pyextract goes through each image in the specified folder, using Tesseract OCR to extract text from each one.

 ### 4. Text Files Creation:
-For each image, Pyxtract creates a corresponding .txt file containing the extracted text.
+For each image, Pyextract creates a corresponding .txt file containing the extracted text.
 These text files are typically saved in the same folder as the images or in the specified save_location if save_data is True.

 ### 5. Result Output:
 If print_result is set to True, the extracted text from each image is also printed to the console.